ray-project/ray/doc/source/ray-air/check-ingest.rst

 Starting from Ray 2.6, the ``DatasetConfig`` API is deprecated, and it will be removed in a future release.
 If your workloads are still using it, consider migrating to the new :class:`DataConfig <ray.train.DataConfig>` API as soon as possible.

-The main difference is that preprocessing no longer part of the Trainer.
-As Dataset operations are lazy.
-You can apply any operations to your Datasets before passing them to the Trainer.
-The operations will be re-executed before each epoch.
+The main difference is that preprocessing is no longer part of the Trainer because Dataset operations are now lazily applied.
+This means that you can apply any operation to your Datasets before passing them to the Trainer, and the operation will be re-executed before each epoch.

-In the following example with the legacy ``DatasetConfig`` API, we pass 2 Datasets ("train" and "test") to the Trainer and apply an "add_noise" preprocessor per epoch to the "train" Dataset.
+In the following example with the legacy ``DatasetConfig`` API, we pass two Datasets ("train" and "test") to the Trainer and apply an "add_noise" preprocessor per epoch to the "train" Dataset.
 Also, we will split the "train" Dataset, but not the "test" Dataset.

 .. literalinclude:: doc_code/air_ingest_migration.py
     :language: python
     :start-after: __legacy_api__
     :end-before: __legacy_api_end__

 To migrate this example to the new :class:`DatasetConfig <ray.air.config.DatasetConfig>` API, we apply the "add_noise" preprocesor to the "train" Dataset prior to passing it to the Trainer.
-And we use ``DataConfig(datasets_to_split=["train"])`` to specify which Datasets need to be split.
-Note, the ``datasets_to_split`` argument is optional.
+Then, we use ``DataConfig(datasets_to_split=["train"])`` to specify which Datasets need to be split.
+Note that the ``datasets_to_split`` argument is optional.
 By default, only the "train" Dataset will be split.
 If you don't want to split the "train" Dataset either, use ``datasets_to_split=[]``.

 .. literalinclude:: doc_code/air_ingest_migration.py
     :language: python